Floral art for your interior and exterior spaces

 Ikebana

-The Japanese art of Ikebana exemplifies a minimalist approach, emphasizing the importance of line, negative space, and asymmetry to create a harmonious composition.
+The Japanese practice of Ikebana defines minimalism, prioritizing clean lines, negative space, and asymmetry to form a balanced zen composition.

 fleuri sauvage